UmanetsMariia/Mariia_Umanets/selenium_v4/README.txt

 download main.js
-download chromewebdriver
-download selenium
+download and install node.js from https://nodejs.org/uk/
-open visual studio code
-using terminal run "node main" from directory, where main.js is
+download and install chromedriver and selenuim from https://www.npmjs.com/package/selenium-webdriver open visual studio code and open main.js using terminal run "node main" from directory, where main.js is